 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Kenya: Kakamega to the Coast.
 Its sole purpose is to give readers a sense of what might be involved if they take this tour.
 Although we do our best to make sure that what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

-ENTERING KENYA: A valid passport is required for U.S. citizens visiting Kenya as tourists.
+ENTERING KENYA: A valid passport with a Kenya tourist visa and proof of a return air ticket are required for U.S. citizens visiting Kenya as tourists.
 Evidence of yellow fever immunization may be requested.
 Travelers may obtain the latest information on visas, as well as any additional details regarding entry requirements, from the Embassy of Kenya.
 Persons outside the United States should contact the nearest Kenyan embassy or consulate.
-Rapid processing is possible, but if you can, allow at least one month.
 Visa services such as CIBT can take care of your needs quickly and efficiently.

 HEALTH: The Centers for Disease Control and Prevention strongly recommend a malaria preventative; travelers to Kenya should take one of the following antimalarial drugs: mefloquine (Lariam®), doxycycline, or Malarone.
 As the situation changes fairly frequently, you should contact your doctor as to which of these drugs would be best for you.